jaskcodes/lake-my-breadth-away/README.md

-# Lake Evaporation Dynamics Analysis
+# Time Series Analysis and Modeling of Lake Evaporation Rates and Water Body Prediction

 ## Collaborators